mozilla/prio-processor/examples/browser-validation/README.md

 ```

 The `--pings` argument generally takes a set of json documents; one per line and delimited by a new line.

-You can test a single document by compacting it.
+The ping should be compacted before being presented to the program.
 ```
 # use `jq -c` to compact a json document
-$ cat my-ping.json | jq -c . > my-ping.json.batch
+$ cat my-ping.json | jq -c . > my-ping.batch.json
 ```

 To run against the parquet dataset, make sure you have AWS credentials with access to the appropriate bucket.
 To verify that everything is set up correctly: